AleDenshi/comfy.guide/content/server/i2p-daemon.md

 ### Clarifications

-Nginx will listen on port 8080, and i2pd will forward your port 8080 to the I2P site port 80.
-This setup avoids the need to deal with server names.
+NGINX will listen on port 8080, and i2pd will forward port 8080 requests to port 80.
+This configuration avoids the need to deal with server names.

 Now your website should be accessible via the I2P network using your generated I2P hostname.